Be sure to research individual park updates before you visit.

 Hiking to connect with nature can be a great way to stay active and physically distance yourself during these trying times.
 Active SWV has a great list of trail resources for you to use to find the best trail for you and your family.
-National and WV State park trail are still open for our use, but bathroom facilities are now closed.
 We would like to share some tips for being on the trail and helping to keep your distance and keep the park clean for other to enjoy.

 When contemplating a visit to trail near you, Active SWV asks people to act responsibly with regards to CDC, state, and local guidelines to prevent the spread of infectious diseases.
 Slowing the spread of novel coronavirus is everyone’s responsibility.
 With more people using our trail systems to take a break and be active, we suggest that you visit less popular trails to minimize contact with people.
 If you are sick or have symptoms of illness, stay home.

 - Avoid times and places of high use

 Here are some recommended less traveled trails to explore:

 - Brooklyn Mine Trail – “It has mine work remains, a mine portal, and once you get past the initial climb of about 1-2 tenths of a mile the rest of the almost 2 mile distance is outstanding.
 Plus, this time of year you get great views of the river,” shares Active SWV Community Captain Levi Moore.

 - Cliff Side Trail – “I really enjoyed the Cliffside trail at Hawk’s Nest.
 It’s a beautiful but challenging trail that follows Turkey Creek for a bit.
 When the creek drops off, the trail takes you along an impressive stretch of cliffs, offering new views of the gorge, dam and river.”
 Active SWV Board Member Rene Moore.

 - Bridge Buttress Trail

 - Hawks Nest Connector Trail